teremterem/WebResearch/README.md

 ## Configuration

+For the LLM we use [OpenAI](https://platform.openai.com/api-keys), for google searches we use [Bright Data SERP API](https://brightdata.com/products/serp-api) and for scraping we use [Bright Data Scraping Browser](https://brightdata.com/products/scraping-browser).
+All are pay as you go services.

-Create a `.env` file with your API credentials:
+The websites referenced above will walk you through the process of setting respective products up and getting your API keys.
+After that you are ready to create a `.env` file with your API credentials:

 ```
 OPENAI_API_KEY=your_openai_api_key